Megadeth: 2000–2002: The World Needs a Hero, breakup, and hiatus

 Mustaine dissolved Megadeth in 2002, following an arm injury that prevented him from playing guitar.

 A European tour with AC/DC in support of The World Needs a Hero began in mid-2001, followed by an American tour with Iced Earth and Endo in September.
 Mustaine allowed fans to choose the setlist in each American city.
 However, the tour was cut short following the September 11 attacks; all dates were canceled, including a DVD shoot in Argentina.
 The band instead played two shows in Arizona on November 16 and 17, which were filmed and released as Megadeth's first live release, Rude Awakening.
 That year, Killing Is My Business... and Business Is Good! was remixed and remastered; the reissue featured modified artwork and several bonus tracks.

 In January 2002, Mustaine was hospitalized for the removal of a kidney stone and was administered pain medication that triggered a relapse of his drug addiction.
 Following his stay, Mustaine checked himself into a treatment center in Texas.
 While there, Mustaine fell asleep with his left arm over the back of a chair, causing compression of the radial nerve.
 He was subsequently diagnosed with radial neuropathy, which left him unable to grasp or make a fist with his left hand.

 On April 3, Mustaine announced in a press release that he was disbanding Megadeth, as his arm injury rendered him unable to play guitar.
 For the next four months, he had physical therapy five days a week, and slowly began to "re-teach" his left hand.
 To fulfill contract obligations to Sanctuary, Megadeth released the compilation album Still Alive... and Well?.
 The first half of the album contains live tracks recorded at the Web Theatre in Phoenix, and the second half has studio recordings from The World Needs a Hero.

 Following nearly a year of recovery, including physical therapy, Mustaine began work on what was to have been his first solo album.
-The recording sessions for the new material, with session musicians Vinnie Colaiuta and Jimmie Lee Sloas, began in October 2003 and were completed in April 2004.
+The recording sessions for the new material, with Vinnie Colaiuta on drums, began in October 2003 and were completed in April 2004.
 The project was put on hold when Mustaine agreed to remix and remaster Megadeth's eight-album back catalog on Capitol Records, re-recording portions that were missing.